wallarm/product-documentation/docs/latest/user-guides/rules/rate-limiting.md

 The rate limit functionality has the following limitations and pecularities:

 * Rate limiting rule is supported by all [Wallarm deployment forms](../../admin-en/supported-platforms.md) except for the Envoy-based Docker image.
+* If you have multiple Wallarm nodes and the incoming traffic on each node meets the rate limit rule, they are limited independently.
+* When multiple rate limit rules apply to incoming requests, the rule with the lowest rate limit is used to limit the requests.
+* If an incoming request does not have the point specified in the **In this part of request** rule section, then this rule is not applied as a limitation for that request.
 * If your web server is configured to limit connections (e.g. by using the [`ngx_http_limit_req_module`](http://nginx.org/en/docs/http/ngx_http_limit_req_module.html) NGINX module) and you also apply the Wallarm rule, the web server rejects requests by the configured rules but Wallarm does not.
 * Wallarm does not save requests exceeding the rate limit, it only rejects them by returning the code chosen in the rule.
 The exception are requests with [attack signs](../../about-wallarm/protecting-against-attacks.md) - they are recorded by Wallarm even if they are rejected by the rate limiting rule.